Jinook-Kim/ITC-544/Final-Wiki.md

 ## 🧩 Network & Systems Design

-This milestone establishes the foundational architecture of the enterprise network, covering physical and logical topology, hardware planning, policies, and host documentation.
+Establishes the foundational architecture of the enterprise network, covering physical and logical topology, hardware planning, policies, and host documentation.

 | Page | Description |
 |------|-------------|